hitrp/proteomicSignatureOfBrainStructure/README.md

-Scripts for article entitled "Atlas of Proteomic signatures of brain structure and its links to brain disorders"
+Scripts for article entitled "Atlas of proteomic signatures of brain structure and its links to brain disorders"

 **association.R** the script performing linear regression analysis between proteomic data and brain structure measures of five different categories